sony/flutter-embedded-linux/README.md

 ## 5. Settings of weston.ini file (Only when you use weston desktop-shell)

+Sets the following parameters when this embedder works as a desktop-shell on weston.
 Sample file can be found [examples/config/weston.ini](./examples/config/weston.ini).
 See also `man weston.ini`.

 ### shell section

-Sets the following when this embedder works as a desktop-shell on weston.
+Specifies the path to the binary file to start as the shell when weston starts.

 | Field | Description |
 | ------------- | ------------- |
 | client | ${path to the binary}/flutter-desktop-shell |

-### extended section section
+### extended section

 An extended section for this embedder.
-This section is valid only for desktop-shell.
 The entries that can appear in this section are:

 | Field | Description |
 | ------------- | ------------- |